Jon-P-Madden/tpm-application-engine/README.md

 This project is not about building a resume generator.

-It demonstrates how a TPM approaches a real problem:
+It demonstrates how a builder approaches a real problem:
 - **Problem diagnosis** — low conversion traced to a specific, fixable cause
 - **Workflow design** — end-to-end system, not a one-off script
 - **Constraint-driven architecture** — deliberate tradeoffs, not accidental limitations